michaelthorne/michaelthorne.github.io/_posts/2017-09-20-2017-sanlam-cape-town-marathon-review.md

 Woodstock and onto the N1.

 The next part of the race saw us running away from town along Paarden Eiland.
-Thereafter, we made our way onto the MyCiTi bus lane heading into town again.
+Thereafter, we made our way onto the MyCiTi bus lane heading back into town again.
 This section of the race came around the 10km mark last year which I preferred.
 It is not a spectator friendly section of the course and as we were about 35km in at this stage, it was rather boring.
 The short section along the Foreshore took us within a few kilometers of the finish.

 ### The water stations 💦